Srijan0519/All-Projects/README.md

 # All Projects Repository

-Welcome to the "All Projects" repository, a collection of diverse data analysis and data science projects using Python.
-Each project is designed to showcase different aspects of data science, ranging from classification and regression models to exploratory data analysis and statistical analysis.
+This repository is a compilation of some of the python projects I have undertaken to build my skills as a data professional.
+This ReadMe file is a reough breakdown of each project in this repository along with the tools used.
+Each project showcases different aspects of data science, ranging from classification and regression models to exploratory data analysis and statistical analysis.

 ## Projects Overview: